MongoEngine/mongoengine/docs/guide/installing.rst

 Installing MongoEngine
 ======================

-To use MongoEngine, you will need to download `MongoDB <http://mongodb.org/>`_ and ensure it is running in an accessible location.
+To use MongoEngine, you will need to download `MongoDB <http://mongodb.com/>`_ and ensure it is running in an accessible location.
 You will also need `PyMongo <http://api.mongodb.org/python>`_ to use MongoEngine, but if you install MongoEngine using setuptools, then the dependencies will be handled for you.

-MongoEngine is available on PyPI, so to use it you can use :program:`pip`:
+MongoEngine is available on PyPI, so you can use :program:`pip`:

 .. code-block:: console